dgketchum/swim-rs/examples/README.txt

 	- Change 'obs_eta.np' to 'pred_eta.np' in the final line of the flux.pst control file.
 See note below.

 	- Copy custom_forward_run.py into the pest directory.
+Edit the paths if necessary.

-	- Edit run/run_flux_etd.py to NOT use the params dict in the call to run_fields(), usage of the kwargs argument will override the model's access to the parameters modified by PEST in model/etd/obs_field_cycle.py.
+	- Edit run/run_flux_etd.py to NOT use the params dict in the call to run_fields().
+Usage of the kwargs argument will override the model's access to the parameters modified by PEST in model/etd/obs_field_cycle.py.

 	- Install PEST++ using instructions from their github page https://github.com/usgs/pestpp.

-	- Run 'pestpp-glm' to calibrate parameters.
+	- Run 'pestpp-glm flux.pst' from the command line to calibrate parameters.
 Read the PEST++ documentation to learn other options, configurations, etc.
 	    See https://github.com/usgs/pestpp/blob/master/documentation/pestpp_users_manual.md

-	If things are set up correctly, the model RMSE reported by SWIM should slowly go down!
+	If things are set up correctly, the model RMSE reported by SWIM should go down!

 Notes on the current PEST++ interface in SWIM-RS:

-	PEST is designed to operate independently of the model: it only cares about accessing model output and observations, and comparing them with respect to its perturbations of the input parameters.
+	PEST is designed to operate independently of the model: it only cares about accessing model output and observations, and analyzing them with respect to its perturbations of the input parameters.
 SWIM tries to follow this pattern by interacting very little with PEST during model iterations.
-It does this in only two ways: 1.
+It does this in only two ways: 1.)
 It reads the parameter proposal made by PEST and written to e.g., examples/flux/pest/mult.
-Each file is a parameter; and 2.
-It provides PEST with the output of every model iteration so PEST can assess how the calibration is going.
+Each file is a parameter in the order of the list given in the .toml; and 2.)
+It provides PEST with the output of every model iteration (pred_eta.np) so PEST can assess how the calibration is going.

-	The setup SWIM has now is a little confusing because during preparation, obs_eta.np is the observation (SSEBop data), and is read during the flux.pst creation in the function build_pest.py.
-This data is written in as the observations in the flux.pst file, as one would expect.
+	The setup SWIM has now is a little confusing because during preparation, obs_eta.np is the observation (SSEBop data) produced by preproc.py, and is read used in the function build_pest.py.
+This data is written in as the observations in the e.g., flux.pst file, as one would expect.
 However, for some reason I haven't investigated, pyEMU writes 'obs_eta.np' into the final line of the .pst file as the file that PEST needs to read to see the model predictions.
 So this must be changed to 'pred_eta.np', which is the prediction written by run_flux_etd.py at the end of each model run.
-If this is not fixed, the model will compare model observations to model observations, see no difference, declare the model insensitive to the parameters, and cease execution.
+If this is not done, the model will compare model observations to model observations, see no difference, declare the model insensitive to the parameters, and cease execution.